Intro. to Video Streaming Services

 The New York City-based Kaltura is a major video streaming service focused on large users.
 These ideal clients include enterprises, educational institutions, media companies, and OTT television providers.

 Kaltura offers a very broad range of services and products, including an open-source software media management platform.
 They also offer a standard cloud-based OTT video service that includes a live streaming service.
-A free trial is available for testing out thia service.
+A free trial is available for testing out this service.

 Best features and pricing

-One of Kaltura’s biggest strengths are its customization features.
+One of Kaltura’s biggest strengths is its customization features.
 They offer a full API, documentation, mobile SDKs to speed development of custom applications, and code samples.
 Plugins are also available for the Kaltura platform to add features like analytics, advertising, and social networking.
 However, all these features come at the cost of complexity.
 For example, one TrustRadius reviewer writes that the user interface is “clumsy” and that settings are “extremely difficult to customize.”

 Ideal user and pricing

 Kaltura’s pricing is quite complex, and it varies depending on which package(s) you need.
 The VPaaS (Video Platform as a Service) tier of services bills monthly based on usage.
-The Kaltura Media Console offering, if cloud hosted, starts at $1000 or more per month.
+The Kaltura Media Console offering, if cloud-hosted, starts at $1000 or more per month.
 Between the technical complexity of the platform and the high price point, Kaltura is ideal for large organizations with dedicated technical staff and a long-term video implementation plan.[Tweet “How does Kaltura compare to Dacast and Ooyala? #livestreaming #onlinevideo #OVP”]

 The final platform we’ll look at here is Dacast, our own secure online video platform and the last of the video streaming services we’ll compare in this article.

-Dacast is a powerful, fully-featured platform for live streaming and video on-demand.
+Dacast is a powerful, fully-featured platform for live streaming and video-on-demand.
 It’s easy enough for beginners to use, and it also includes many advanced features to satisfy the most demanding users.
 Dacast has a full-featured 30-day free trial for testing purposes, with no credit card required.

-Dacast’s best features include the fact that it’s an easy to use, smooth platform with a comprehensive set of features.
+Dacast’s best features include the fact that it’s an easy to use and smooth platform with a comprehensive set of features.
 These include deep configurability, paywall tools, and integration with a powerful CDN (Akamai).
 The service also features 24/7 support for all plan levels.
 Pricing is competitive with other online video services, and even basic plans include high-end features.

 Dacast delivers your streaming video to all devices via a skinnable, customizable HTML5 video player.
 You can also use custom video players of your choice thanks to APIs.
 Other Dacast features include access to analytics and content security.